MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 1. Check the [system requirements](/visualstudio/productinfo/vs2017-system-requirements-vs).
 These requirements help you know whether your computer supports Visual Studio 2017.

+1. Apply the latest Windows updates.
+These updates ensure that your computer has both the latest security updates and the required system components for Visual Studio.

+1. Reboot.
+The reboot ensures that any pending installs or updates don't hinder the Visual Studio install.

+1. Free up space.
+Remove unneeded files and applications from your %SystemDrive% by, for example, running the Disk Cleanup app.

 ::: moniker-end

 ::: moniker range="vs-2019"

 1. Check the [system requirements](/visualstudio/releases/2019/system-requirements).
 These requirements help you know whether your computer supports Visual Studio 2019.

-::: moniker-end

 1. Apply the latest Windows updates.
 These updates ensure that your computer has both the latest security updates and the required system components for Visual Studio.

 1. Reboot.
 The reboot ensures that any pending installs or updates don't hinder the Visual Studio install.

 1. Free up space.
 Remove unneeded files and applications from your %SystemDrive% by, for example, running the Disk Cleanup app.

+::: moniker-end

 ::: moniker range="vs-2017"

-For questions about running previous versions of Visual Studio side by side with Visual Studio 2017, see the [Visual Studio compatibility details](/visualstudio/productinfo/vs2017-compatibility-vs#compatibility-with-previous-releases).
+For questions about running previous versions of Visual Studio side by side with Visual Studio 2017, see the [Visual Studio compatibility details](/visualstudio/productinfo/vs2017-compatibility-vs#compatibility-with-previous-releases/).

 ::: moniker-end

 ::: moniker range="vs-2019"

-For questions about running previous versions of Visual Studio side by side with Visual Studio 2019, see the [Visual Studio 2019 Platform Targeting and Compatibility](/visualstudio/releases/2019/compatibility) page.
+For questions about running previous versions of Visual Studio side by side with Visual Studio 2019, see the [Visual Studio 2019 Platform Targeting and Compatibility](/visualstudio/releases/2019/compatibility/) page.

 ::: moniker-end